CMHASD/CrayStation_MicroObservatory/README.md

 ### CrayStation_MicroObservatory

+## STATUS

+This is a work in progress, it has not been tested and is unlikely to work.

 ## Concept

 Develop a solar powered, micro-observatory requiring no intervention from the host site to operate on a Night by Night Basis.
 The only requirement for the remote site is a flat surface and a Wifi connection.